These conditions intensify platform operators challenges of profitable exploration while protecting the environment and ensuring personnel safety.

-Few notable observations made during the recent hurricane season include overall improvement in the amount of good quality data collected compared to the busy hurricane season a decade ago.
-In the past, most data during the peak of the storm was missed as the systems did not receive any power.
+During the recent hurricane season, a few notable observations include an overall improvement in the amount of good quality data collected compared to the busy hurricane season a decade ago.
+In the past, the operators missed most of the available data during the storm's peak because the systems did not receive any power.
 Also, the tools to view the data and monitor the performance have improved.
-More importantly, teamwork prevailed – our customers actively engaged with our teams and worked diligently to improve the resilience of the systems.
-Post hurricane season, our team started gap analysis by collecting and analyzing various aspects of the monitoring systems from over 35 facilities spread across the Gulf of Mexico to assess the performance during the storms.
-The questions that our team tried to answer include:
+More importantly, teamwork prevailed – our customers actively engaged with our teams and worked diligently to enhance the resilience of the systems.
+Post-hurricane season, our team started gap analysis by collecting and analysing various monitoring systems from over 35 facilities spread across the Gulf of Mexico to assess the performance during the storms.
+Our team tried to answer the following questions:

 Figure 3: Data availability by Device

-The results from these analyses are then in turn carefully examined by our engineers for each facility.
-This exercise will allow us to work with the operators and come up with a solution that mitigates the risks around the next hurricane season to help protect their assets and minimise disruption.
-Our goal is to collaborate with the operators and ensure that timely insights are available for actions for the next active hurricane season so that they can ensure profitable exploration, whilst protecting the environment and ensuring the safety of personnel.
+The results from these analyses are then, in turn, carefully examined by our engineers for each facility.
+This exercise will allow us to work with the operators and develop a solution that mitigates the risks around the next hurricane season to help protect their assets and minimise disruption.
+Our goal is to collaborate with the operators and ensure that timely insights are available for actions for the next active hurricane season to ensure profitable exploration whilst protecting the environment and ensuring crew safety.